 Are you being too formal?
 Not formal enough?

-In this Advanced English lesson, you’ll learn 10 ways to end your email that can be used whether you need to be formal, professional, informal and/or friendly.
+In this business English lesson, you’ll learn 10 ways to end your email that can be used whether you need to be formal, professional, informal and/or friendly.

-- Language level: upper intermediate and advanced / B2 and C1
+- Language level: intermediate, upper intermediate and advanced / B1, B2 and C1

 - Skills: Vocabulary, writing